Garnish:

-My recipe remains pretty true to Craddock's classic 1930's proportions but, in line with modern bartending conventions, I now disregard Craddock's instructions and stir rather than shake this cocktail.
-However, arguably, shaking yields an even more delicious drink and, if you decide to shake, consider doubling the measures of both crème de violette and absinthe.
-Shaken, or stirred, this Martini-style cocktail is dry and aromatic with subtle floral and aniseed notes.
+My recipe remains pretty faithful to Craddock's classic 1930s proportions, but in line with modern bartending conventions, I now disregard Craddock's instructions and stir rather than shake this cocktail.
+However, arguably, shaking yields an even more delicious cocktail, and if you decide to shake, consider doubling the measures of both crème de violette and absinthe.
+Shaken or stirred, this Martini-style cocktail is dry and aromatic with subtle floral and aniseed notes.

 Adapted from a recipe in Harry Craddock's 1930 The Savoy Cocktail Book.